ThomasLatham/markdown-pdf-plus/README.md

 4. Wait for the HTML file to generate (1-2 seconds).
 5. Enjoy the finished product!

-Demo: See the demo for Export PDF —— it's the same flow.
+Demo: See the demo for Export PDF —— it's the same flow, except with the HTML command rather than the PDF one.

 ## Extension Settings